Dedicated (Carly Rae Jepsen album)

 Dedicated is the fourth studio album by Canadian singer Carly Rae Jepsen.
 It was released on May 17, 2019, by 604 Records in Canada, and School Boy and Interscope Records in the United States.
-The album was preceded by the release of the singles "Party for One", "Now That I Found You", "No Drug Like Me", "Julien", and "Too Much".
+The album was preceded by the release of the singles "Party for One", "Now That I Found You", "No Drug Like Me", "Julien", "Too Much", and "Want You in My Room".
 To support the album Jepsen embarked on The Dedicated Tour with dates in Europe, North America and Asia.
 A companion album, Dedicated Side B, featuring outtakes from Dedicated, was released just over a year later on May 21, 2020.

-The album received generally positive reviews and debuted at number 18 in the US, becoming her third top-twenty album.
+The album received positive reviews and debuted at number 18 in the US, becoming her third top-twenty album.
 The album also peaked inside the top 20 in Jepsen's home country, at number 16 on the Canadian Albums Chart and at number 17 on the Scottish Albums Chart.
 Dedicated was named in many year-end lists of best albums of 2019.